dcstang/dcstang.github.io/_posts/2019-09-17-How-We-Can-Prepare-For-The-Fourth-Technological-Revolution.markdown

 >"AI is the new Electricity." - Andrew Ng, of founding.ai

-To be prepared for the fourth technological revolution, one should have the right skills.
-A highly skilled worker will be greatly valued.
+Be prepared for the fourth technological revolution, have the right skills.
+AI will not replace doctors, but doctors who use AI will.